Get all the latest data for Stockholm

 What is the average housing price in Stockholm in 2026?

-We are writing this as of the first half of 2026, using the latest closed-sale data collected from authoritative Swedish sources that we manually double-checked for accuracy.
+We are writing this as of 2026, using the latest available data from authoritative sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Stockholm.